Instruments

 French natural horn (cor basse) by Kretschman, c.1830

-French horn with 3 Stoelzel pistons attributed to Chollet, c.1840 ?
+French horn with 3 Stoelzel pistons attributed to Chollet or Guichard, c.1840 ?

 French natural horn (cor basse) by Piatet & Benoît, c.1840